 Known to its Maori inhabitants as Aotearoa, which means “Land of the Long White Cloud”, the country gets its share of cold and rainy weather.
 That said, expats will be relieved to know that the country usually does get more sunshine than most European countries.

-Expats who commit to their new home and are suited to the laid-back, outdoorsy lifestyle it offers will find that New Zealand has the potential to be an ideal expat destination.
+Expats who commit to their new home and take advantage of the laid-back, outdoorsy lifestyle it offers are sure to find that New Zealand has the potential to be their ideal expat destination.

 Fast facts